Updates

 Wellness

-Identifying an Amoxicillin Allergy
+Identifying an amoxicillin allergy

+Although amoxicillin is a common medication, many people don’t know what amoxicillin is used for.
 Amoxicillin is a widely prescribed antibiotic that effectively treats bacterial infections in both children and adults.
 As a member of the penicillin class of medications, amoxicillin works by inhibiting the growth of bacteria, allowing the immune system to efficiently eliminate the infection.
-It is commonly used to treat a variety of bacterial infections, including those affecting the respiratory tract, ear, nose, throat, urinary tract, and skin.
+Amoxicillin does not treat the common cold or flu.

 To ensure the effectiveness of the treatment and to prevent antibiotic resistance, it is crucial to follow the prescribed dosage and complete the full course of amoxicillin.
 Proper adherence to the medication regimen helps to fully resolve the infection and maintain overall health.
+When taking amoxicillin, it’s important to be aware of potential amoxicillin side effects.
+Amoxicillin can stay in your system for 12 hours after taking a dose and you can have side effects after stopping the medication.

+A rash is the most common amoxicillin side effect.
 About 5 to 10 percent of children taking amoxicillin or Augmentin will develop a skin rash during the course of their medication.
 Most of these rashes are non-allergic and are typically caused by viruses.

 So, how can you tell the difference in amoxicillin rash vs amoxicillin allergy?